MrZackrox/AAD118/Project-2 Book Covers.md

 ![Jo Nesbo](http://www.tatteredcover.com/files/tatteredcover/9780307960474.jpg)

-So I have look at a lot of book over the last couple of weeks and I have started to think about different ways that I could make interesting covers for the books that I am doing
+So I have looked at a lot of book covers over the last few weeks and I have started to think about different ways that I could make interesting covers for the books that I am doing.
+The idea for the foxcatcher cover has stayed the same but I have now thought about the two other cover and came up with ideas for them.

+With Nightcrawller I have decided to go with a single tyre track going down the cover.
+As in the movie the carracther is speeding about in a car to set where he needs to be.
+Then on top of that I have decided that the colour of the tyre tracks should be in red as the car is this colour and it also has the conection with death and so on.

+I was stuck for a day or two with an idea for the cover of Fargo but I remember a scene which I really liked.
+In the TV show there is a point were he runs into a wall to injure himself, on this wall is a motivational poster that he runs into.
+So I thought that it would make for a good cover idea as it would sutitly hint at some one lossing it and this will then play with the readers head.
+I am then thinking of having the backgound colour as orange as the main characther has this coat which he wears through out the TV show and it have became iconic.
+I am realising that I am now using the TV show instead of the movie and that is because they have both blurred into one as they follow the same storyline.
+I am using the creaters of the movie on the cover as the show took their idea and I fell that it would be stupid to put down FOX as the author.